Working Capital Cycles and Liquidity Tests

 The test: Can the company sustain negative working capital under stress?
 If it depends on supplier goodwill (extended payables), a credit squeeze reverses the advantage.
 If it depends on customer prepayment (subscription, membership), it’s more durable.

-The durable lesson: negative working capital from operational excellence is a moat; negative working capital from squeezing suppliers is fragile.
+The rule that survives: negative working capital from operational excellence is a moat; negative working capital from squeezing suppliers is fragile.

 Worked Example: Calculating CCC for a Retailer